 Day 5: Transfer to Tamarindo, Sunset Catamaran Sailing & Snorkeling

-It's time to leave the cloud forests behind and head to the coast!
-Your private driver will take you on a 3.5-hour journey west today, following a series of paved and dirt roads that lead toward the Nicoya Peninsula.
-After about two hours, you'll arrive at the ocean and the popular surf haven of Tamarindo.
+It's time to leave the cloud forests behind and head to the Pacific!
+Your private driver will take you on a 3.5-hour journey west today, following a series of paved and dirt roads that lead toward the Nicoya Peninsula and the popular surf haven of Tamarindo.
 This is a small community teeming with activity, famous for its sunny beaches and world-class surf.
-After checking in at your hotel, the kids might want to head straight for the sand, where you'll also find plenty of dining options to suit all ages.
+After checking in at your hotel, the kids might want to make straight for the sand, where you'll also find plenty of dining options to suit all ages.

 Later on, grab your swimwear and meet your experienced skipper and crew at Playa Tamarindo, where you'll step aboard a spacious catamaran and cast off for a four-hour cruise past quiet bays, lush forests, and white-sand beaches.
-Sip a tropical drink while the kids spot dolphins, sea turtles, and breaching whales from the boat's hammock nets, then drop anchor in a sheltered spot while your crew prepares a barbecue meal of traditional Costa Rican dishes like chicken, yellow rice, and pico de gallo.
-There'll be plenty of time for swimming and snorkeling in the clear waters before you sail back to port as the sun sets.
+Sip a tropical drink while the little ones spot dolphins, sea turtles, and breaching whales from the boat's hammock nets, then drop anchor in a sheltered spot while your crew prepares a barbecue meal of traditional Costa Rican dishes like chicken, yellow rice, and pico de gallo.
+There'll be plenty of time for swimming and snorkeling before you sail back to port as the sun sets.

 Day 6: Tamarindo Estuary Safari Cruise